Catherine Sheldrick Ross: Personal life

-Ross was born to parents Russell and Elsie Sheldrick in London, Ontario, although she spent her summers in New Brunswick.
-Both her mother and aunt Murielle were teachers.
+Ross was born to Russell and Elsie Sheldrick in London, Ontario, and she spent her summers in New Brunswick.
+Both her mother and aunt were teachers.

 Education and career

-Ross earned her undergraduate and master's degree at the University of Toronto before completing her PhD at the University of Western Ontario.
-Due to budget cuts, Ross was unable to find a career in teaching until 1981 when she joined the School of Library and Information Science at the University of Western Ontario.
+Ross earned her undergraduate and master's degrees at the University of Toronto before completing her PhD at the University of Western Ontario.
+Due to budget cuts, Ross was unable to find a career in teaching until 1981, when she joined the School of Library and Information Science (SLIS) at the University of Western Ontario.

-In 1995, Ross was awarded the Jesse Shera Award for Research by the American Library Association for her article “If They Read Nancy Drew, So What? – Readers Talk Back."
+In 1995, Ross was awarded the Jesse Shera Award for Research by the American Library Association for her article “If They Read Nancy Drew, So What? – Readers Talk Back".